nasa-nccs-hpda/astrotime/README.md

 This project contains the implementation of a time-aware neural network (TAN) and workflows for testing its performance on the task of predicting periods of the timeseries datasets provided by Brian Powell.
 Three datasets have been provided by Brian Powell for test and evalutaion:
-  * Synthetic Sinusoids (SS):     A set of sinusoid timeseries with irregular time spacing.
+  * Sinusoids (S):                A set of sinusoid timeseries with irregular time spacing.
   * Synthetic Light Curves (SLC): A set of artifically generated timeseries imitating realistic lightcurves.
   * MIT Lightcurves (MIT-LC):     A set of actual lightcurves provided by MIT.